paholland/Python-Challenge/README.md

 ## Background

 It's time to put away the Excel sheet and join the big leagues.
 Welcome to the world of programming with Python.
-In this assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.
+In this assignment, you'll be using the concepts to complete the **two** Python Challenges, PyBank and PyPoll.

 Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
 These challenges are far from easy so expect some hard work ahead!